2mol/pboy/SPEC.md

 ## Description

-`pboy` will watch a specified inbox folder (for example `~/Downloads`) for .pdf files and offer to import them into another specified documents folder.
+- `pboy` offers to import .pdf files from specified inbox folder (for example `~/Downloads`) into a documents folder.

-This import moves the file and renames it according to the title of the pdf.
+- It helps rename the file according to its title.
+To that end it suggests possible titles extracted from the file metadata and the raw text content.

+- The files in the library can be searched based on their content.

 ## Design goals